BenJBailey/benstandup/README.md

 ### Wednesday

-    Release prod to azure (has RS fix)
+    Release master to azure (has RS fix)
     LHMC
     Look at AZA options?